 All Bailey caravans have been certified by the National Caravan Council for compliance with UK and European standards and legislation along with industry codes of practice relating to health and safety issues.
 The approval process covers the testing and inspection of critical areas of the product including fire safety, weights and dimensions, gas, electrics and ventilation.
-Every Bailey carayan carries the NCC Approved Caravan badge.
+Every Bailey caravan carries the NCC Approved Caravan badge.
 The NCC conducts unannounced inspections at their members' factories to ensure continued compliance.

-NCC approval gives you peace of mind that vour caravan is safe and legal.
+NCC approval gives you peace of mind that your caravan is safe and legal.

 Your Bailey caravan is also European Whole Vehicle Type approved.
-This certification assures you that your caravan meets all European regulations and has been constructed to conform to the rigorous standards for both manufacturing and product safety.
-It enables you to register your vehicle in other European countries.
+This assures you that your caravan meets all European regulations and has been constructed to conform to these rigorous standards for both manufacturing and product safety.
+It allows you to register your vehicle in another European country.
 The certificate of conformity can be found in the document pack provided with your vehicle.

-If for any reason a replacement certificate should be needed your Bailey Carayan retailer is responsible for accessing one through the NCC system.
+If for any reason a replacement certificate is needed your Bailey Caravan retailer is responsible for accessing one through the NCC system.